PKU-Alignment/omnisafe/docs/source/index.rst

 - Completing complex control tasks in high dimensions.
 - Beating human grandmasters at Go tournaments.

-However, in the process of strategy updating by RL, the agents often learn **cheating or even dangerous behaviors** to improve their performance.
+However, in the process of policy updating by RL, the agents often learn **cheating or even dangerous behaviors** to improve their performance.
-Such an agent that can quickly achieve high scores differs from our desired result.
+Such an agent that can quickly achieve high scores but differs from our desired result.
 Therefore, Safe RL algorithms are dedicated to solving the problem of how to train an agent to learn to achieve the desired training goal without violating constraints simultaneously.

 .. admonition:: However